CPHB-SOFT-MZ/midterm-assignment/README.md

 a difference.

 ## Project 2 - Unit Testing, Testable Code, Mocking and Code Coverage
+The code for this project can be found [here](https://github.com/ziemerz/joke-fetcher)

 To make this code testable we implemented the pattern inversion of control by using dependency injection.
 Further, we implemented a factory to have a way to get an instance of the implementations of the `IJokeFetcher`.
 This gives us a lower coupling and a higher